The official IELTS by IDP app is here! Download it today.

 You will have to answer 40 questions in the Academic Reading test.
 These questions can range from multiple choice to identifying information or a writer’s view, matching headings, features and sentence endings, as well as sentence, summary, note, table and flow-chart completions, and short-answer questions.

-If you take paper-based IELTS, you will do the tests in the following order: Writing, Reading and Listening.
+If you take IELTS on paper, you will do the tests in the following order: Writing, Reading and Listening.
 Depending on the test centre, the Speaking test can be done on the same day, or up to 7 days either before or after the test date.

 True, False, Not Given is a tricky question in IELTS Reading.
-Let's take a closer look at a sample question and answer to learn how to answer this question type.
+Let's take a closer look at a sample question and answer to learn answering this question type.